harryhope/hooked-on-redux/README.md

 ```

 ### Provider
 Hooked on Redux leverages the `<Provider />` component from `react-redux`.
-If you've ever used redux with react before you are probably already familiar with this step.
+If you've ever used Redux with React before you are probably already familiar with this step.
 In fact, most of this code should look identical to the [react-redux](https://react-redux.js.org/introduction/quick-start#provider) quick start guide.

 ```jsx
 ReactDOM.render(